 - How to Update document in MongoDB

-MongoDB is a cross-platform, document oriented database that provides, high performance, high availability, and easy scalability.
-MongoDB works on concept of collection and document.
+MongoDB is a cross-platform, document-oriented database that provides, high performance, high availability, and easy scalability.
+MongoDB works on the concept of collection and document.

-Collection is a group of MongoDB documents.
+A collection is a group of MongoDB documents.
 It is the equivalent of an RDBMS table.
 A collection exists within a single database.
 Collections do not enforce a schema.
 Documents within a collection can have different fields.
-Typically, all documents in a collection are of similar or related purpose.
+Typically, all documents in a collection are of similar or related purposes.

 A document is a set of key-value pairs.
-Documents have dynamic schema.
-Dynamic schema means that documents in the same collection do not need to have the same set of fields or structure, and common fields in a collection's documents may hold different types of data.
+Documents have a dynamic schema.
+Dynamic schema means that documents in the same collection do not need to have the same set of fields or structures, and common fields in a collection's documents may hold different types of data.